Washington State Route 224: History

 A roadway has connected Benton City to Richland since at least 1926, while a road with an alignment more similar to that of the current highway first appeared on maps in 1939, with termini at the concurrent highways U.S. Route 410 and PSH 3.
 The highway now known as SR 224 was numbered Secondary State Highway 3R (SSH 3R) between 1937 and the 1964 state highway renumbering, which abolished the Primary and Secondary highway numbers, replacing them with Sign Route numbers, later renamed State Routes.

 The Kiona interchange on I-82 was dedicated and opened on June 26, 1974, and cost $3 million to construct.
 The interchange was built as part of the initial construction of I-82 through southern Washington.
 The current bridge that carries SR 224 over the Yakima River was constructed in 1993, replacing the original bridge on the highway as part of a widening project.
 Local leaders had been lobbying for a bridge replacement and street widening since the mid-1970s, following floods that damaged sections of SR 224.
+A proposal to remove SR 224 from the state highway system was considered by a legislative committee in 1986.

 The highway's southern terminus, at I-82 and SR 225, was converted into a roundabout in June 2016 to improve traffic flow.
 The $4.5 million project was the first project funded by the Connecting Washington tax package, passed in 2015 by the state legislature.
 A road connecting SR 224 near the Red Mountain AVA to the a new interchange on I-82 is planned to begin construction in 2019 and will cost $24.9 million.